shelbywilcox/shelbywilcox/teaching.md

 ### Goals

-These experiences have been rewarding and I plan to continue improving my teaching by creating more inclusive environments and curriculums, and supporting students in their academic pursuits.
+These experiences have been rewarding and I plan to continue improving my teaching by creating more inclusive environments and interactive tools, and supporting learners in their pursuits.

 ### Courses taught
 **Michigan State University**

+1. COM 325 Interpersonal Influence and Conflict
-1. COM 475 Communication Campaign Design and Analysis (W)
+2. COM 475 Communication Campaign Design and Analysis (W)
-2. COM 300 Methods of Communication Inquiry
+3. COM 300 Methods of Communication Inquiry
-3. COM 240 Introduction to Organizational Communication
+4. COM 240 Introduction to Organizational Communication
-4. COM 100 Human Communication
+5. COM 100 Human Communication

 **The Ohio State University**